Catholic Pilgrimage Sites Worldwide

 France • Europe

-France's second-greatest pilgrimage site after Lourdes, where St. Thérèse of the Child Jesus lived, died, and taught her 'Little Way' of spiritual childhood.
+Where St. Thérèse of the Child Jesus lived, died, and taught her 'Little Way' — France's most visited shrine after Lourdes.

 Loyola